vsaintz/insight-canvas/README.md

 - Export visualizations as images or PDFs

 ## Installation
- To develop, you'll need Node.js, run `pnpm install` and to run the development server `pnpm dev`
+ To develop, you'll need Node.js, run `yarn install` and to run the development server `yarn dev`

 ## Contributing
 Feel free to contribute to this project!
 Whether you want to add a feature, fix a bug, or improve documentation, your help is welcome.
 Please fork the repository, create a new branch, and submit a pull request with your changes.